The Bowling Club has resumed. The Scarborough League is now running until March.

-An open session is held in the Hall every Friday throughout the year from 10.30am to 1.00pm at £2.00 per person.
+An open session is held in the Hall every Friday throughout the year from 10.00am to 12.30pm at £2.00 per person.
 All are welcome and all equipment is provided.
-You will also be made very welcome if you come for a free taster session at s Club Night.
+20p will get you a cuppa and your first session is fine.
+You will also be made very welcome if you come for a free taster session at a Club Night.
 These are on Wednesday evening from 6.30pm – 8.30pm throughout the year except certain nights September to April when there is a League match.
 Please bring flat soled shoes/slippers or make sure your socks don’t have holes in!
-Further information from Alan on 07803246554.
+Further information from Alan on 07803246554 or Ruth on 07808480911

 RED NOSE DAY

 The Friday Group paid fines for bowling errors and ensuing “inappropriate”language and then joined with the U3A group for a bring and buy lunch and raffle.
 Special thanks go to Robert and Elizabeth for having the idea and for kindly providing the raffle prizes and to Ann and Sue for organising the lunch.
 Thanks to all who came.
 You raised the great sum of £140.00 for comic relief.